DanEdens/Resume/resume.md

 1. Opperated independantly as Dallas Branch for over Two years.
-1.
-1. Planned, Installed, and maintained Monitoring plans on jobsites across the Midwest.
+1. Managed Multiple Jobsites at once, across the Midwest.
 1. Devolped
 1. Experience with Mesh networks in Industrial environments.
+1. Monitoring